Did you know that acting as an accessory to a crime is a crime itself? You can learn more about the accessory crime on this page.

 Defenses to Accomplice Liability

-- In any prosecution in which the criminal liability of the defendant is based upon the conduct of another person it shall be a defense that the defendant terminated his complicity prior to commission of the offense:
+In any prosecution in which the criminal liability of the defendant is based upon the conduct of another person it shall be a defense that the defendant terminated their complicity prior to commission of the offense:

 - Wholly depriving it of effectiveness in the commission of the offense and

 - Manifesting a complete and voluntary renunciation of their criminal purpose.